BlaiseKelly/nrj/README.md

-# Agriculture and agroforestry data for England
+# Dynamic electricity prices Linkedin post

 Highlighting the potential of dynmaic electricity prices to change user